 •Musculoskeletal Disorders: tennis elbow, neck/shoulder tension, TMJ, sciatica, carpal tunnel syndrome, low back pain, arthritis, muscle tension, fibromyalgia, frozen shoulder

-•Gynecological Disorders: PMS, endometriosis, infertility, menstrual irregularity, menopausal symptoms, morning sickness during pregnancy
+•Gynecological Disorders: PMS, endometriosis, fertility challenges, menstrual irregularity, menopausal symptoms, morning sickness during pregnancy

 •Gastrointestinal Disorders: peptic ulcers, irritable bowel syndrome, heartburn, anorexia, constipation, gastritis, food allergies, diarrhea, weight gain/obesity.